-Nectarine is relatively low in its calorie and fat content (11); also, eating fruits and vegetables is associated with promoting healthy weight management.
-Therefore, eating nectarines cannot lead to weight gain during pregnancy (12)
+Nectarine is a healthy snack as it is relatively low in its calorie and fat content (7); also, eating fruits and vegetables is associated with promoting healthy weight management.
+Therefore, eating nectarines cannot lead to weight gain during pregnancy (8)

 3. Will eating nectarines in pregnancy lead to gestational diabetes?

-Nectarines are refreshing fruits that you can use to make different delectable dishes.
+Nectarines are a great choice for hydration during pregnancy as they are packed with juicy goodness and natural sweetness.
 You can safely consume nectarine during pregnancy in moderation and as part of a well-balanced diet.
 Being rich in vital nutrients, such as fiber, vitamins, minerals, and antioxidants, they can help meet your nutritional needs during pregnancy.
 You can eat nectarines as is or add them to salads, casseroles, and pasta to make delectable dishes.
 Alternatively, you can also use nectarines to make refreshing mocktails and fruit punches.
 However, since such drinks are high in sugar, strictly limit their intake.